 Bring yourself and a willingness to learn.
 You are welcome to bring a water bottle and a mat, but these are also available for purchase and rent in the studio.
 Please bring a valid identification with photograph upon your first visit to the studio.

-$30 day trial is offered to any student who is new to Yoga Centric.
-This trial includes 30 days of daily practice at our studios.
+30 days for $30 trial is offered to any student who is new to Yoga Centric.
+This trial includes 30 days of daily practice at our studio.
 Your consecutive 30 days begins the day of purchase.
 Each new client will receive a welcome gift and studio tour upon arrival from one of Yoga Centric‘s Community Managers.

 What does a regular monthly membership include?